cgwire/kitsu-publisher-next/README.md

 #### Toon Boom Harmony

-- You need to go inside the harmony directory.
+- You need to go inside the connectors/harmony directory.

 - On Windows (with PowerShell):